Andersen Quartz Review

 - 7kW single-phase and 22kW three-phase from a single hardware platform

-- Socketed or tethered — the only Andersen charger available in both configurations
+- Socketed or tethered, the only Andersen charger available in both configurations

 - Over 100 colour combinations across 11 colour options, including premium metallic finishes

-- Optional Vision display (+£88) — 4.3-inch on-unit screen for live session data
+- Optional Vision display (+£88), a 4.3-inch on-unit screen for live session data

 - Intelligent Octopus Go integrated as of September 2025; OVO Charge Anytime also supported